Bahrain at the 2018 Asian Games

 Bahrain participated in the 2018 Asian Games in Jakarta and Palembang, Indonesia from 18 August to 2 September 2018.
-Bahrain first competed at the Asian Games in 1982 Delhi, and has collected 58 medals in all - 25 gold, 17 silver, and 16 bronze until the last Games in 2014 Incheon.
+Bahrain first competed at the Asian Games in 1982 Delhi, and had won 58 medals in all - 25 gold, 17 silver, and 16 bronze until the Games in 2014 Incheon.

-The chef de mission of the team, Bader Nasser, was the country's flag bearer during the opening ceremony.
+The chef de mission of the team, Bader Nasser, was the country's flag bearer during the opening ceremony at the 2018 Games.

 Medalists

 The following Bahrain competitors won medals at the Games.

 Competitors

 The following is a list of the number of competitors representing Bahrain that participated at the Games: